ryanturcotte/iracing-schedule-viewer/README.md

 ## Known issues

-1. The logic for extracting the series from the PDF isn't perfect and is missing many series (example: Street Stock).
-The JSON file (only available after the new Season starts) will be more reliable.
+1. The logic for extracting the series from the PDF isn't perfect but it's better as of 2025-09-03.
+Multi-season long series break the web formatting but not the CSV formatting.
-2. The PDF version removes series over 12 weeks.
-The JSON version includes them but could be better formatted.3.
-The "features" when loading a PDF vs. a JSON are not the same, for example rain % only shows on PDF.
+2. The "features" when loading a PDF vs. a JSON are not the same, for example rain % only shows on PDF.
+3. Ring Meister from a PDF shows the cars although text is not perfect or minimized.
+The pop-up/tooltip is not showing the cars however.
+4. Resetting the page and then reloading doesn't create a completely clean slate.
+Removing website cookies will.

 ## Background and AI Usage